eternauta1337/pocketh/README.md

 Even better, if you want to throw a PR, you’re more than welcome!

 **Architecture**:
-Architecture-wise, each command/script should be self contained, so there is no complex architecture going on.
-It’s basically a collection of scripts.
+Architecture-wise, each command/script should be self contained, so there is no complex architecture going on. **pocketh** is basically just a collection of scripts.